ADS2001/PNG-to-JPG-Converter/README.md

 A: Yes, once the page loads, no internet connection is required.

 ---
+**Built by [Arunavo Dutta](https://github.com/ADS2001) with the help of Claude AI.**

-**Made for developers, designers, and anyone who needs quick PNG to JPG conversion without the hassle of online tools or desktop software.**
+**Vibe-coded for developers, designers, and anyone who needs quick PNG to JPG conversion without the hassle of online tools or desktop software.**